NandhiniVinothKumar/nci_2021/README.md

+# Pre-requistis #
+   Create a Account  in Ropsten Test Network using MetaMask

+   Deploy the ERC20 1 million fixed supply token and import into your account created in MetaMask

+   Create an account in infura using the https://infura.io/.
+Then create a project, the project give us the endpoint which help us to route request for our etherum blockchain transactios.Open infura project, under general tab you will find the endpoints section, choose Ropsten netwrok which synchronizes with all our transcations

 # Readme #

 This is the readme for this project.
 It will include any useful links and commands to run.

 ## Install Visual Studio Code ##

 ```https://code.visualstudio.com/Download```